Meet Cameron Hefty – a lighting, audio, scenic, and production design professional and President of ProFormance Systems.

 The associate’s degree is typically earned in two years of study while the bachelor’s degree takes four.
 A master’s degree usually requires a year or two of study after completion of a bachelor’s degree.
 Certification programs aren’t the same as degrees, though one can lead to the other.
 A certificate in construction management just lets potential employers know that a trusted organization has vouched for your competence in the field.

 Students pursuing a bachelor degree in construction usually earn a Bachelor of Science degree (BS), which can lead to management positions and career advancement.
-A B.S in construction management program teaches the basic set of skills needed to bring a construction project to completion.
-A BS program in construction management, construction management technology or construction science customarily blends both technical and engineering instruction with a solid business background.
+A BS in a construction management program teaches the basic set of skills needed to bring a construction project to completion.
+A BS program in construction management, construction management technology, or construction science customarily blends both technical and engineering instruction with a solid business background.
 Building construction bachelor’s degree programs have a core emphasis on communication and business relations, rather than engineering and architecture.
 Bachelor’s degree programs in construction engineering or construction engineering management concentrate on specific construction trades and project management.

 While it is possible to concentrate in any of the above listed vocations during school, many construction managers get a very broad education at school and then learn the specifics of their chosen niche through practice and on-the-job training.